Pool Heater Ignition Failure: 4 Causes and What to Do

 How to inspect:

 Cleaning the electrode: Use fine emery cloth or light sandpaper on the electrode tip to remove carbon deposits.
-Do not use water.
+Don’t use water.
 Clean the tip until you see bare metal.
 Restore the gap to approximately 1/8 inch if it has been disturbed.

 The pool heater igniter electrode requires a gap of approximately 1/8 inch (3mm) between the tip and the burner.
 Carbon buildup on the electrode is the most common DIY-fixable cause of repeated ignition failure, clean with fine emery cloth.